otaviojava/money-api-book/en/README.md

 # Introduction

-System of information that are developed works with monetary values.
-However it is funny to know that concern about money and  currency are just relegated to primitives types like Float, Double and BigDecimal.
-System with a good design has own implementation of money and currency.
-But if many people has the same problem why does not solve it?
+Many systems of information work with monetary values.
+However, funnily, concerns about money and currency calculations are just delegated to primitives types like Float, Double and BigDecimal.
+Some systems with a thorough design have their own implementation of money and currency.
+But when its a common problem why not have a common solution?

-The JSR 354 (Money and Currency API) is a work to define an API and provides representation about the approach around the money and currency.
+The JSR 354 (Money and Currency API) is a work towards defining an API for this and provides representation about the approach around money and currency.